 Finally, select the ‘Yoast FAQ’ block from the list.
 Now you have a FAQ schema block in your blog post.

 Next, type your questions and answers into the block.
-On the right, there is an option to add an image and delete.
+On the right, there is an option to add an image.

 To add more questions, click on the ‘Add question’ link.